How to Pass the CPA Exam

 You can visit the Prometric website to schedule your exam and choose a testing location that’s convenient to you.
 You’ll also need to provide testing documentation to upload to Prometric.

-Paying Exam Fees
+Paying CPA Exam Fees

 Study Using A Framework